On weighted Bergman spaces of a domain with Levi-flat boundary: Introduction

-The goal of this paper is to give a concrete description of $\mathcal{O}(\Omega)$, and show that $\Omega$ actually has a plenty of holomorphic functions with slow growth, namely, those belonging to the weighted Bergman space $A^2_\alpha(\Omega)$ of order $\alpha > -1$ (for its definition, see \S\ref{Bergman space}).
+where $N \geq 2$ (Ohsawa \cite{ohsawa-kias}).
+Also, it has not been clear whether $\Omega$ admits a non-constant holomorphic function with slow growth, namely, those belonging to the weighted Bergman space $A^2_\alpha(\Omega)$ of weight order $\alpha > -1$ (for its definition, see \S\ref{Bergman space}).

+The goal of this paper is to give a concrete description of $\mathcal{O}(\Omega)$, and to show the existence of holomorphic functions with slow growth: \begin{MainTheorem} We have an injective linear map